williamhoos/testrepo/docs/source/architecture.rst

 Settings
 ~~~~~~~~

-The following 14 method calls are made by PEER in connection with the variety of functions and administrative options that are managed from the Settings screen in the PEER Admin, shown here:
+The following 16 method calls (SG-01 to SG-16) are made by PEER in connection with the variety of functions and administrative options that are managed from the Settings screen in the PEER Admin, shown here:

 .. image:: https://s3.amazonaws.com/peer-downloads/images/TechDocs/Methods+SG-01+-+16.png